What is a Value System?2012 Apr 16

 - Values can be in conflict.

 - Our true values are the ones we act on.

 The concept of a hierarchy of values is important.
-This is because an over-arching value has the potential to bring consistency to a value system, and reduce internal conflict.
+This is because an over-arching value has the potential to bring consistency to a value system; this reduces internal conflict.
 And it becomes accurate to describe the whole of a value system by the over-arching value.

 Why consider Value System?

 The paradigm of value system is an excellent model of human motivations and actions.
-The concept is easily grasped, and is self-validating because we see it all around us, and use it daily.
+The concept is easily grasped, and is self-validating because we see it all around us, and we use it subconsciously every day.

 The value system perspective is a good analysis tool.
 Translating the behaviors of people into value system concepts is usually easy.
 Sometimes the exact values in play aren't immediately obvious.
 However, there are related tools that can be used (the three areas of desire, and how they are related to emotions - more info).
 Once we understand the motivating values, we understand why people do things.

 The value system perspective is a good communication tool.
 Talking about behaviors in terms of values is often non-threatening.
 And therefore it can facilitate changes that produce better outcomes.

 Value systems are not just abstract concepts.
 They are also an excellent model for taking action.
 Changes in value system will immediately produce changes in behavior.
-Therefore they are a practical, functional model for living.
+Therefore they can be practical, functional models for living.

-The most important is that this concept of value systems gets down to the root cause of relationship successes and failures.
-It also then provides guides for making positive change.
+The most important aspect of the value systems model is that it helps us see the root causes of relationship successes and failures.
+This also then provides guidance for making positive change.
 Through value system thinking we can learn how to make any relationship better.